Two Weeks Later

 “Damn it.
 Gabriel, this the Face business is getting out of control.
 Bisi picked it up from Brent, and now half the hospital is calling me that.”

-Brent raised his remaining two fingers of bourbon to this as well and then surveyed the room, bored without Gabriel and Alex to entertain him.
-When your last name wasn’t part of the title of the place where you worked, you couldn’t sneak out of work functions early, so he was stuck here schmoozing and sipping for the duration.
-Maybe he could find someone else interesting to talk to, or even someone to take home, although he actually hadn’t been planning on hooking up at this thing.
+He sipped and scanned the room, looking for someone else interesting to talk to, maybe even someone to take home, although he actually hadn’t been planning on hooking up that evening.
 As a matter of fact, he hadn’t had much interest in hooking up at all for the past couple of months.
-He hadn't been here that long, but the Baltimore dating scene was already feeling kind of ran-through and stale in general.
+The Baltimore dating scene was already starting to feel ran-through and stale.

-Brent took another drink and looked around and saw a few people he was relatively confident would have been willing to be his party favor for the evening, but none of the prospects had as much appeal for him as a hot shower and the extra three hours of sleep.
-Looking for a place to set down his empty glass, he saw a tray on a stand across the room.
-He walked over and put the glass down next to the other empties and turned, bumping squarely into another man.
+He saw a few people he was relatively confident would be willing to be the role of party favor, but none had as much appeal for him as a hot shower and the extra hours of sleep.
+He finished off his drink, and spotted a tray for empty glasses on a stand across the room.

 “Oh, hey, sorry, man.
 I should watch where I’m going,” Brent apologized.

-Brent grinned at the quip and looked down as the other man stepped back again and looked up, and Fuck.
 Brent’s grin faded and his ears started ringing.
 He wasn’t bored any more.
-He was looking down into a pair of eyes that were a pale, wintery blue ringed in darker blue under low, slightly angled brows of a brown so dark it was, effectively, black.
-Who in the hell was this guy?
-He was gorgeous.
+He was looking down into a pair of eyes that were a pale, wintery blue ringed in darker blue.
+They looked up at him from under low, slightly angled brows of a brown so dark it was, effectively, black.

 Brent put on his best boxer-dropping smile and held out a hand.
 “Can I get the name of my shirt’s savior?”